- Job & Career Training

 TRANSFER OF STUDENTS BETWEEN PROGRAMS

-Once a program begins, registered students may not transfer to another program.
-Students must withdraw from their current program and re-register for another.
+Prior to the start date, registered students may not transfer to another program.
+Students must withdraw from their current program and re-register for another program.
 The $100 cancellation fee policy will be in effect and applied.

 Official Withdrawal – Withdrawal from a Job Training Program is considered official on the date notification is received in the adult education office from the student.
 Tuition fees will continue to accrue until notification is received from the student.
 A $100 cancellation fee will be charged for all job training program withdrawals.
 Refunds are prorated and based on the hours the program was held until withdrawal notification date.
 Books and material fees are non-refundable.
 If a student paid tuition by check or cash, the refund will be disbursed within 15 business days in the form of a Polaris Career Center check.
 If the student paid tuition using a credit card, the refund will be credited on the credit card initially charged.